LBargie/covid-map-app/README.md

 (be warned: it took me about ~ 1 hour to build the image)

+Alternatively, pull the image from my Docker Hub repository using the following on the command line:

+docker pull lbargie/covid-map-app

 To run the app enter the following on the command line:

 docker run --rm -p 3838:3838 covid-map-app